markqvist/Sideband/README.md

 ## Installation With pipx

-You *can* use the `pipx` tool to install Sideband in an isolated environment, but on Linux you will have to launch Sideband from the command line, or create your own launcher links, since `pipx` does not support desktop integration.
+While I wouldn't generally recommend it, you *can* use the `pipx` tool to install Sideband, but on Linux you will have to launch Sideband from the command line, or create your own launcher links, since `pipx` does not support desktop integration.
 Unfortunately, it does not seem like `pipx` will be adding desktop integration in the near future, so restoring the original `pip` tool to its proper behaviour is recommended for now.

+The `pipx` installer also has trouble with including distribution-installed Python packages, so you will need to install additional packages on your system that will allow `pipx` to build required dependencies from source.
+In general, it will require a working build environment and header files for PortAudio.
+On Debian and derivatives, this would look something like `sudo apt install build-essential portaudio19-dev`.
+On Manjaro you would want something like `pamac install base-devel portaudio`.

-If you want to use `pipx` anyway, it is as simple as:
+If you want to use `pipx` anyway, and after the necessary dependencies are installed, you can simply do:

 ```bash
 # Install Sideband on Linux: